 Mr. Altstaedt was awarded the Credit Suisse Young Artist Award in 2010 and later appeared with the Vienna Philharmonic under Gustavo Dudamel at the Lucerne Festival.
 Since then he has performed worldwide with orchestras such as the Vienna Symphony, the Deutsches Symphonie-Orchester Berlin, the NDR Elbphilharmonie Orchestra for the opening of the new Elbphilharmonie, radio orchestras from Hannover, Leipzig and Vienna, the Rotterdam Philharmonic, the Barcelona Symphony Orchestra, the Royal Concertgebouw, the Detroit Symphony Orchestra, the Australian Chamber Orchestra, the English Chamber Orchestra and many others.
 He has worked with conductors including Sir Roger Norrington, Sir Neville Marriner, Vladimir Ashkenazy and Andrew Marcon

-In 2012, Nicolas was chosen by Gidon Kremer to become his successor as the new artistic director of the Lockenhaus Chamber Music Festival and in 2014, Ádám Fischer asked him to follow in his footsteps as Artistic Director of the Haydn Philharmonie, with whom he regularly performs at the Vienna Konzerthaus, Esterházy Festival and is touring both China and Japan.
+In 2012, Nicolas was chosen by Gidon Kremer to become his successor as the artistic director of the Lockenhaus Chamber Music Festival while in 2014 Ádám Fischer picked him to follow in his footsteps as artistic director of the Haydn Philharmonie.

-Altstaedt premieres new musical works and performs the works of composers like Thomas Ades, Jörg Widmann, Thomas Larcher, Matthias Pintscher, Bryce Dessner, Nico Muhly and Fazil Say.
+Mr. Altstaedt occassionally premieres new musical works and has performed music from composers such as Thomas Ades, Jörg Widmann, Matthias Pintscher, Bryce Dessner, Nico Muhly and Fazil Say.

-Nicolas Altstaedt is an integral part of the Festival Maribor since 2016.
+Nicolas Altstaedt has been an integral part of Festival Maribor since 2016.